08.30, Monday 04 February 2019

 - Professor Asad Khan, Professor of Biotechnology, Aligarh Muslim University

-- Professor Richard Kock, Professor of Wildlife Health and Emerging Diseases, Royal Veterinary College, UCL
+- Professor Richard Kock, Professor of Wildlife Health and Emerging Diseases, Royal Veterinary College

 - Professor Sharon Peacock CBE FMedSci, Honorary Senior Research Fellow; University of Cambridge